 Driving home that night, emotions flooded my heart.
 How could I not be a mother?
 I had nurtured my son in my womb, like a mother does.
 I had rocked him to sleep, dreamed about him, worried about him, and loved him with the deepest love only a parent can fully comprehend.

 The simple truth is that the speaker at that conference was wrong.
 I am a mother.
 Just like adoptive mothers are mothers.
 We are mothers.

-I’ve come to peace with Birth Mother’s Day.
-I think that the pain that had plagued me over this day was that I hadn’t voiced this simple truth: I am a birth mother, but I was a mother first.
+I’ve made peace with Birth Mother’s Day.
+I think the pain that plagued me on this day stemmed from me not voicing this simple truth: I am a birth mother, but I was a mother first.

 So, I will always be both, and I will always celebrate both.